puppeteer/puppeteer/docs/api.md

   - `timeout` <[number]> Maximum navigation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
   - `waitUntil` <[string]> When to consider a navigation finished, defaults to `load`.
 Can be either:
     - `load` - consider navigation to be finished when the `load` event is fired.
+    - `domcontentloaded` - consider navigation to be finished when the `DOMContentLoaded` event is fired.
     - `networkidle0` - consider navigation to be finished when there are no more then 0 network connections for at least `500` ms.
     - `networkidle2` - consider navigation to be finished when there are no more then 2 network connections for at least `500` ms.
 - returns: <[Promise]<[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 If